Sport Ministry writes to FIG to allow IOA to select gymnasts for World C'ship | Devdiscourse

-The Sports Ministry has written a letter to Federation Internationale de Gymnatisque (FIG) to allow the committee headed by Indian Olympic Association (IOA) to select the team for next month's World Championship in Artistic Gymnastics.
+The Sports Ministry has written a letter to International Gymnastics Federation (FIG) to allow the committee headed by Indian Olympic Association (IOA) to select the country's team for next month's World Championship in Artistic Gymnastics.
 Olympic quotas will be up for grabs at the World Championship which is scheduled to be held in Stuttgart, Germany from October 4 to 13.

 However, the two-day selection trials organised by Gymnastic Federation of India (GFI) to select a six-member team for the World Championships was postponed early this month after the Sports Authority of India (SAI) requested the IOA to conduct the trials.
 The GFI headed by Sudhakar Shetty has the backing of the world body even though it remains derecognised by the sports ministry since 2011.